 Crossroads of the Auto Supply Chain

-Eastern and southern Ohio are home to more than 40 production facilities directly engaged in the automotive industry, including Tier One and Tier Two auto suppliers and a major Kenworth truck assembly plant.
+Southeastern Ohio is home to more than 40 production facilities directly engaged in the automotive industry, including Tier One and Tier Two auto suppliers and a major Kenworth truck assembly plant.